About the basics of voltage measurement

 High voltage probe

-Use a probe when measuring voltage waveforms with an oscilloscope.
-There are various types of probes for voltage measurement, including those that enable accurate measurement of high-frequency signals and those that reduce the effect on the measurement target.
-Among them, the probe that supports high voltage is the high voltage probe.
+For example, there are various types of probes used when measuring voltage waveforms with an oscilloscope, including those that can accurately measure high-frequency signals and those that reduce the impact on the measurement target.
+Among these, the probe that is compatible with high voltages is the high-voltage oscilloscope probe.

 High voltage probes have different measurable voltages depending on the frequency.
 Therefore, be sure to check not only the maximum input voltage but also the frequency and the voltage that can be applied.